Best Fiber Supplement for Constipation

 Understanding the Role of Fiber in Constipation

-What is the Best Fiber to Take for Constipation?
+What Is the Best Fiber to Take for Constipation?

 1. Psyllium Husk